PA1RVR/orthomod/doc/ChannelIdentity.md

 Given an identity, we need to derive a frequency hopping scheme from the SHA256 outputs.
 In all cases, we use div/mod arithmetic applied to the whole number.
-We will only use the initial 16 bytes or 128 bits, and split it into 16-bit words in big-endian order that we div/mod with a number of values.
-When a remainder exists, it is added to the next 16-bit word and truncated to an unsigned 16 bit integere before we process that.
+We will only use the initial 16 bytes or 128 bits, and split it into 32-bit words in big-endian order that we div/mod with a number of values.
+Note that SHA256 also uses 32-bit math and big-endian order.
+When a remainder exists, it is ignored; the ranges are have about 2.5 bits to spare to distribute the entropy reasonly well.

 The first choice covers 32 options, the next 31 and so on, until we reach 2 choices only.

-  * Short #0 is div-modded by 32, 31, 30 (29760 combinations).
+  * UINT32 #0 is div-modded by 32, 31, 29, 28, 27, 6, 5 (entropy 29.281 bits)
-  * Short #1 is div-modded by 29, 28, 27 (21924 combinations).
-  * Short #2 is div-modded by 26, 25, 24 (15600 combinations).
-  * Short #3 is div-modded by 23, 22, 21 (10626 combinations).
+  * UINT32 #1 is div-modded by 26, 25, 24, 23, 22, 21, 4 (entropy 29.305 bits)
-  * Short #4 is div-modded by 3, 2, 20, 19, 18 (41040 combinations).
-  * Short #5 is div-modded by 7, 16, 15, 14 (57120 combinations).
+  * UINT32 #2 is div-modded by 20, 19, 18, 17, 16, 15, 14, 2 (entropy 29.541 bits)
-  * Short #6 is div-modded by 13, 12, 11, 10 (17160 combinations).
-  * Short #7 is div-modded by 9, 8, 7, 6, 5, 4 (60480 combinations).
+  * UINT32 #3 is div-modded by 30, 13, 12, 11, 10, 9, 8, 7, 3 (entropy 29.536 bits)

-The early div/mod for 3 and 2 helps to limit the range; the values will be remembered for later use, of course.
+Some of these values are manually redistributed: 30 and 6..2;
+this helps to keep the bit usage in a small [29.28;29.55] range and the low values at the end benefit maximally from the little remaining entropy because they wrap most often.
+The downside of this entropy optimisation is a slight complication in deriving the frequency model, which is only needed once per data link.

 At every stage, there is a list of frequencies (or frequency groups), ranging from low to high.
 Initially, this starts with `freq.0` and